Afghanistan

 Our work there at a glance:

-- Support for a dialysis ward in Herat
+- Management of a dialysis unit in Herat and Farah

 Afghanistan